It is estimated that…

 The pain of endometriosis can be more severe than the usual menstrual cramps.
 There is also a small population of women with endometriosis that goes undetected because they do not experience any symptoms at all, but realize they have the condition when they are unable to get pregnant, according to the National Institutes of Health.

 The biggest complication of endometriosis is that it affects a woman’s fertility.
-About more than a third of women with endometriosis have difficulty getting pregnant.
+Women with endometriosis may have difficulty getting pregnant.
 The reasons are :-

 - Scarring tissues around the fallopian tubes and ovaries